iarna/fetch-fic/README.md

 # fetch-fic

 Package up delicious, delicious fanfic from various sources into epub ebooks ready for reading in your ereader of choice.
+Also bbcode for posting to forum sites.

 ## SITES SUPPORTED